drphil007/Light/README.md

 - Pressing the button in Main.storyboard.swift, simulator or your iphone/ipad changes the background color of view from black to white and back.
 Click Build and Running in Xcode to see in action.
-See screenshots in doc to see examples of app on iphone.
+See screenshots light-ff.png and light-on.png to see examples of app on iphone.

 Prerequisites
 - latest version of Mac OS system